MartsyniukOlena/lingua-international/README.md

 ___
 - __About Us:__

-The "About Us" section introduces Lingua International's mission and commitment to providing top-quality English language education, creating a sense of trust.
+The "About Us" section introduces Lingua International's mission and commitment to providing top-quality English language education.
 It contains a call to action paragraph and a button to go to the course offerings.
 It's for potential students who want to learn more about the school and its values.
 ![About us](readme-media/aboutus-section.png)